syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Blur

 Blur is used to Creates a soft and unfocused appearance by reducing the image's sharpness.
-The value of blur effect ranges from 0 to 1.
+The value of blur effect ranges from 0 to 1 and the default value is 0.

 {% highlight C# %}